Medical Costs After Retirement

 Do You Know What Medical Costs After Retirement Will Cost You?

-According to a National Survey on “Health Care Costs in Retirement” through Consumer Study 2012, a meager 4 out of 5 Americans were able to accurately estimate their medical costs after retirement.
+According to a National Survey on “Health Care Costs in Retirement” through Consumer Study 2012, 4 out of 5 Americans were unable to accurately estimate their medical costs after retirement.
 Do you know what your medical costs after retirement will cost you?
 Probably much more than you think.

 By enrolling in Medicare, as well if you are fortunate enough to have employer-provided retirement benefits, you will have the opportunity to save on your medical expenses in retirement.
 However, neither of these coverage options will cover all of your costs.
-In fact, for a couple retiring today that plans to spend 20 years in retirement their out-of-pocket costs will average $240,000.
+In fact, for a couple retiring today that plans to spend 20 years in retirement their out-of-pocket costs which include premiums and deductibles will average just over $405,000.

 Additionally, changes in recent legislation have resulted in increasing Medicare costs and decreasing Social Security benefits.
 So, if you are one of the 66 percent of Americans who intend on Social Security being your main source of income in retirement, you could be in trouble.